Counting and effective rigidity in algebra and geometry: Main tools: Geometric counting results

-\begin{thm} Let $M$ be an arithmetic hyperbolic $3$--manifold which is derived from a quaternion algebra and contains closed geodesics of lengths $\ell_1,\dots,\ell_N$.
-If there is an $i$ such that $\lambda_i$ is not real then exactly one of the following are true: \begin{enumerate} \item There are only finitely many quaternion algebras defined over the invariant trace field $k$ of $\Gamma$ which are ramified at all real places of $k$ and admit embeddings of $k(\lambda_i)$ for all $i$.
-In this case there are positive real numbers $c$ and $V_0$ such that $N^3_{\ell_1,\dots,\ell_N}(V)=c$ for all $V>V_0$. \item There are infinitely many commensurability classes of hyperbolic $3$--manifolds containing orbifolds with closed geodesics of lengths $\ell_1,\dots,\ell_N$.
+\begin{thm} Let $M$ be an arithmetic hyperbolic $3$--manifold which is derived from a quaternion algebra and has geodesics with complex lengths $\ell_1,\dots,\ell_N$.
+If $\lambda_i$ is not real for some $i$, then exactly one of the following is true: \begin{enumerate} \item There are only finitely many quaternion algebras defined over the trace field $k$ of $\Gamma$ which are ramified at all real places of $k$ and admit embeddings of $k(\lambda_i)$ for all $i$.
+In this case there are positive real numbers $c$ and $V_0$ such that $N^3_{\ell_1,\dots,\ell_N}(V)=c$ for all $V>V_0$. \item There are infinitely many commensurability classes of hyperbolic $3$--orbifolds that contain an orbifold that has geodesics with complex lengths $\ell_1,\dots,\ell_N$.
 In this case there exist integers $1\leq r,s\leq N$ such that where the implicit constants depend only on $k$ and ${\ell_1,\dots,\ell_N}$. \end{enumerate} \end{thm}